 - 1969 – IPB successfully lobbies Congress on behalf of its charitable foundation clients to enact certain key provisions of the Tax Reform Act of 1969, the law that established much of the regulatory framework governing tax-exempt organizations today.

-- 1973 – IPB elects our first woman equity partner; today over 40% of our equity partners are women.
+- 1973 – IPB elects our first woman equity partner; in 2023 over 40% of our equity partners are women.

 - 1978 – IPB benefits and compensation attorneys play a central role in the enactment of the 401(k) and cafeteria plan provisions of the Internal Revenue Code.

 - 1980s – The firm litigates landmark cases involving the foreign tax credit provisions of the Internal Revenue Code and treaties, and the subpart F rules applicable to foreign joint ventures, on behalf of clients such as Xerox and Eastman Kodak.